devilrancy/oracle_sch/Readme.md

         ==> For only comparing the files without generating any schema files from db: python oracle_schema.py -d=out_db.txt -i=in_db.txt --only-compare

-        ==> For comparing the files without generating any schema files and store the results to a results file python oracle_schema.py -d=out_db.txt -i=in_db.txt -r=results_file.txt --only-compare
+        ==> For comparing the files without generating any schema files and store to a results file python oracle_schema.py -d=out_db.txt -i=in_db.txt -r=results_file.txt --only-compare